mrfinesse47/mrfinesse47/README.md

 <!--
 **mrfinesse47/mrfinesse47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

+right now I am working as a Communications Navigation and Surveillance Technologist for <a href="https://www.navcanada.ca/en/">Nav Canada</a>, (The Canadain FAA)

 Apart from jumping out of helicopters, riding snowmobiles, and playing with electricity, I like to chill and code with my down time.

 I am passionate about developing apps that are beautiful, intuitive, and useful.